UNIVERSITY OF WISCONSIN River Falls

 Theme: Systematic Inquiry into Student Learning

 The Evidence Based Teaching Fellows Program supports faculty members as they systematically inquire into a particular area of interest or concern with respect to teaching and learning.
-Initially, the coordinator will lead discussions centered around common readings related to teaching and learning.
-As the program progresses and with assistance from the coordinator, each instructor will begin searching the literature related to their particular teaching interest or concern.
+The coordinator will assist each participant in choosing readings and each meeting will focus around one participant's area of inquiry (with common reading for all).
+Discussions will be facilitated by the coordinator.

 *A member of the FASDB (OPID Faculty Representative) will serve in the role of Program Coordinator.